Holidays in Excel

 The calendar below helps you understand Thanksgiving Day 2025.

 3. Let's take a look at Martin Luther King Jr. Day.
 This formula is almost the same.
 Martin Luther King Jr. Day is celebrated the 3rd Monday in January.
 The first DATE function reduces to the first of January this time.
-The base position (0) in the list of values for the CHOOSE function is located at the second spot now (we are looking for a Monday)
+The base position (0) in the list of values for the CHOOSE function is now located at the second spot, as we are looking for a Monday.

 The calendar below helps you understand Martin Luther King Jr. Day 2025.